Aelfgar, Earl of Mercia died. He was succeeded by Edwin

 Initially the Northern Earls, Edwin and Morcar had began organising resistance to William but they now changed their minds and offered him their submission.

-Eustace of Boulogne, who was married to Edward the Confessor’s sister, had fought with William at Hastings but they had since fallen out.
-With William in Normandy and England being ruled harshly by William’s regents, the English nobles got a message to Eustace asking him to invade and attack Dover while Odo was out of the county.
+had fought with William at Hastings but they had since fallen out.
+With William in Normandy and England being ruled harshly by William’s regents, the English nobles sent a message to Eustace asking him to take the castle at Dover while Odo was out of Kent.
 Eustace duly complied but when he saw how heavily Dover was fortified he realised he did not have enough men to win and returned to Boulogne.

 1067 (7th December)

 William returned to England.
 He realised that he needed to be present in the country to stop further rebellions or moves against him from happening.

 William lay siege to the city of Exeter hoping to put down Gytha’s rebellion.
 He dug tunnels under the city walls to weaken them and the city fell after 18 days.
 Gytha and her grandchildren fled to the island of Flat Holm in the Bristol Channel.